ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

 Interface renaming (`RnModIface <https://github.com/ezyang/ghc/blob/ghc-backpack/compiler/backpack/RnModIface.hs>`_)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We only ever write out interface files for fully general unit identities
+We only ever write out interface files for uninstantiated unit
-(indefinite units) or fully instantiated units (definite units).
+identities or fully instantiated units identities.
+However, over the
-However, over the course of typecheck an indefinite unit, we may
+course of typecheck an indefinite unit, we may need to read out the
-need to read out the interface for a partially instantiated unit
+interface for a partially instantiated unit identifier.
+To implement
+this, when we request an interface at a unit identifier, we read the
+interface for the generalized unit identifier (guaranteed to exist), and
+then *rename* it according to the module substitution in the unit
 identifier.
-To implement this, when we request an interface
-at a unit identifier, we read the interface for the generalized
-unit identifier (guaranteed to exist), and then *rename* it
-according to the module substitution in the unit identifier.
-Renaming a ``ModIface`` is implemented by ``rnModIface``
+Renaming a ``ModIface`` is implemented by ``rnModIface`` in
-in RnModIface.
+RnModIface.

 Interface renaming proceeds functorially on all occurrences of ``Name``
 in ``ModIface``; ``rnIfaceGlobal`` is the workhorse.
 The complexity